erebe/personal-server/README.md

 # Backups <a name="backup"></a>

-My backups are simplistic, as I store all the data under `/opt` of the host machine and that I am not running any dedicated database.
+My backups are simplistic, as I store all the data under `/opt` on the host machine and that I am not running any dedicated database.
 The Backup of the data consist of:
 1. Running a cron-job every night inside Kubernetes that is spawning a container
 2. Mounting the whole `/opt` folder inside the container as a volume